-“All scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Timothy 3:16-17
+“All scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work”.2 Timothy 3:16-17

 I want you to know, brothers, that the gospel I preached is not something that man made up.
-I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ.
-(Galatians 1:11-13)
+I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ.Galatians 1:11-13

-This is how the Gospel is referenced in the Holy Qur’an as you can see in my article The pattern of ‘Gospel’ in the Qur’an.
+The Holy Qur’an also refers to the Gospel in the singular in (see The pattern of ‘Gospel’ in the Qur’an).
 But when we speak of the witnesses or the books of the gospel there are four.
-In fact in the Taurat, a matter could not be decided by the testimony of only one witness.
-The Law required a minimum of ‘two or three witnesses’ (Deuteronomy 19:15) to testify about the one particular event or message of interest.
-By providing four witness accounts the Injil was supported above the minimum requirements of the Law.
+In fact, in the Taurat, a matter could not be decided by the testimony of only one witness.
+The Law of Musa PBUH required a minimum of ‘two or three witnesses’ for legal decisions.

 One witness is not enough to convict anyone accused of any crime or offense they may have committed.
 A matter must be established by the testimony of two or three witnesses.Deuteronomy 19:15